 The following information relates to trends in the gender equality nationally across some relevant aspects of the agriculture, forestry and rural development sector.
 These figures provide some insight into progress in the implementation of Viet Nam’s policies, laws and regulations on promoting gender equality.

-Gender development index in provinces
+Gender development index (GDI) in provinces

 Description: Provincial level GDI status and trends for forested provinces

-Parameter type: Respect

-Data type: Statistics/table

-No data available as yet.

-Comment for VNFOREST/MARD: According to tables provided by the GSO, this parameter is code 313 in the national statistical indicators list / GT101, and is collected at national and provincial level.
-This would be one of the more useful gender indicators for the SIS.
-However, when we looked at the 2016 gender statistical report, there were no statistics provided for GDI.
-Further discussion with GSO is needed in Phase 2.
+.

-Women in forest sector employment
+Women employed in the agriculture, forestry and fisheries sector

-Description: Provincial female labour force participation status and trends for forested provinces (by forestry sector, if available)
+Description: Provincial female labour force participation status and trends for forested provinces (by forestry sector, if available); noting that the national target is to achieve a decrease in women’s employment in agriculture[1].

 Parameter type: Respect